afraa-create/Meta-analysis-of-modular-CAR-platforms/README.md

+SR and Meta Analysis of modular CAR T in animal models

 Supplementary files for manuscript

 This is the repository for the publication "The efficacy and safety of modular (universal) CAR-T therapeutic platforms in animal models of hematological and solid tumours.